kayak4665664/kayak4665664.github.io/pingyao-ancient-city/index.md

 # Pingyao Ancient City

 A few days ago, I went to Pingyao Ancient City.
 The entire ancient city basically preserves the original appearance of the Ming and Qing Dynasties.
-It's very spectacular to Gaze into the distance from the city wall.
+It's very spectacular to gaze into the distance from the city wall.
 There are many snacks, my favorite is Pingyao beef and wantuo!
 <!--more-->

 I didn't take any good-looking photos, and here are two I took on the southern city wall.